0:00/???

 Putting a smile on every nickel-dime-tipper’s face

-They’re laughing and crying while they’re singing along
+Laughing and crying while they’re singing along